Me: "I need to think of an idea for my Sunday Top Ten."

-The thing about AIDS is: it's really depressing and not very cute.
+The thing about AIDS is: it's really depressing.
 If you've ever befriended a forty or fifty-something gay male in NYC, you've likely heard a variation on this story: "I use to have a lover.
 He had AIDS.
 We had an apartment in the meatpacking district before it was trendy.
 Then my lover died of AIDS.
 I used to have all these friends.
 They died of AIDS.
 Now I live alone.
 I don't have AIDS but I have a rent-controlled apartment.
 Also, everyone I know is dead.
 From AIDS."
-Like, whoa!
-Not exactly a laugh-a-minute.
-It's just a downer.
-And we want people to laugh.
+That is heavy shit and this is a sitcom.
+We want people to laugh.
 I mean, everyone loves a good tearjerker.
 If you are one of those people, go rent Philadelphia.
 Actually, if you wanna cry like A LOT?
 Rent It's My Party.

 I just don't understand why you'd dress your characters in ugly clothes when you could dress them in cute clothes.
 I mean, you have a choice, and you choose incorrectly.
 Why?